zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.compile.md

 ) → QuantizedModule
 ```

-Compile a torch module into an FHE equivalent.
+Compile a torch module into a FHE equivalent.

 Take a model in torch, turn it to numpy, quantize its inputs / weights / outputs and finally compile it with Concrete-Numpy

 **Args:**

 - <b>`torch_model`</b> (torch.nn.Module):  the model to quantize
-- <b>`torch_inputset`</b> (Dataset):  the inputset, can contain either torch  tensors or numpy.ndarray, only datasets with a single input are supported for now.
+- <b>`torch_inputset`</b> (Dataset):  the calibration inputset, can contain either torch  tensors or numpy.ndarray.
 - <b>`import_qat`</b> (bool):  Set to True to import a network that contains quantizers and was  trained using quantization aware training
 - <b>`configuration`</b> (Configuration):  Configuration object to use  during compilation
 - <b>`compilation_artifacts`</b> (DebugArtifacts):  Artifacts object to fill  during compilation